 (C) An esthetician shall demonstrate competence and accountability in all areas of practice in which the esthetician is engaged which includes, but is not limited to, the following:

-(2) The esthetician demonstrates appropriate knowledge, skills, and abilities to provide the cosmetology service;
+(3) The esthetician demonstrates appropriate knowledge, skills, and abilities to provide the cosmetology service, and

-(E) Estheticians shall not provide any service that claims to have a medical or healing benefit.
-The scope of practice is limited to beautification and relaxation services only.
-The scope of practice is limited to non-invasive services only.
-Services offered using the term therapy shall be within the meaning defined in paragraph (C)(6) of rule 4713-8-01 of the Administrative Code.
+(D) Estheticians shall not provide any service that claims to have a medical or healing benefit.
+The scope of practice is limited to beautification , relaxation , and non-invasive services only.
+The term "therapy" shall only be used with services described in paragraph ( KK) of rule 4713-1-01 of the Administrative Code.

-(F) Estheticians may exfoliate stratum corneum cells only.
-They may use any chemical, mechanical or electrical service that only exfoliates cells of the stratum corneum.
-Proper graduate training from the manufacturer or the manufacturer's certified representative shall be required prior to service to the public.
-The manufacturer's certificate of training shall be displayed in a publicly conspicuous place.
+(E) Estheticians may exfoliate stratum corneum cells only.
+They may use any chemical, mechanical or electrical service to exfoliate cells of the stratum corneum.

-(G) Estheticians may use a lancet to enhance the opening in a comedo or to create a small opening in the dead surface corneum to facilitate extraction of a milia in order to better extract the contents.
+(F) Estheticians may use a sterile, single-use, disposable lancet to enhance the opening in a comedo or to create a small opening in the dead surface corneum to facilitate extraction of a milia .
 Estheticians shall not pierce the stratum corneum or use a lancet for any other purpose.
-Estheticians shall not perform a comedo enhancement or milia extraction with a lancet unless they have had specific documented training for this procedure.
-Only sterile, one-use, disposable lancets shall be used and they shall be disposed of in a "sharps box" medical waste container.
+Estheticians shall not perform a comedo enhancement or milia extraction with a lancet unless they have had specific, documented training for the procedure.
+Used lancets shall be immediately disposed of in a sharps disposal container.

 Promulgated Under: 119.03